mapbender/mapbender-starter/CONTRIBUTING.md

 This is normal [git] repository, [bundle] and [composer] package at the same.

-* Now you ready to change and commit code.
+Now you ready to change and commit code directly in the project.

 To get involved, please look at [digitizer] structure as example.

 # Submodules